 - Hotel Paseo Del Arte: A luxury hotel with convenient access to the Golden Triangle of Art and Atocha Metro Station.
 The hotel also has its own bar and restaurant, along with a long list of amenities to help you feel at home.

-✓ Best area for eclectic shoppers and music lovers
+✓ Best district to stay in Madrid for eclectic shoppers & music lovers

 Malasana is another trendy neighbourhood.
 It was a big part of the counterculture movement in the 1980s, which came a decade or two after most Western countries had already experienced their moment of free love and recreational drug use.